thomvaill/log4brains/docs/adr/20201103-use-lunr-for-search.md

 - Works in preview mode AND in the statically built version
 - Provides good fuzzy search and stemming capabilities
 - Is fast enough to be able to show results while typing
-- Does not consume too much CPU and RAM on the client side, especially for the statically built version
+- Does not consume too much CPU and RAM on the client-side, especially for the statically built version

 ## Considered Options